 Applicable for Purchasing activity carried out as well as carried out at HO, all location as well as carried out at all sites.

-To ensure that the Purchase product confirmed to specified requirement and suppliers are evaluated and selected on the basis of their ability to meet purchases product requirement.
+To ensure that the Purchase product confirmed to specified requirements and suppliers are evaluated and selected on the basis of their ability to meet purchase product requirements.

 3. REFERENCE DOCUMENTS

 4.TERMS & DEFINITIONS

 Supplier evaluation is the process to access new or existing suppliers base on their delivery, price, production, and quality of management, technical, and services.
 A standard supplier evaluation framework shall be used in all cases for the existing and potential suppliers.

 The purchase Manager is responsible for the review, establish and maintain this procedure and CE is responsible for the approval of this procedure.

 The project Manager and other concerned Managers are responsible for compliance with this procedure.